Kaushik00007/Chatbot-NLP/README.md

 ## 🛠️ Methodology

-Data Collection: We structured chatbot responses using an intents.json file, grouping user queries by category (intent).
+- Data Collection: structured chatbot responses using an intents.json file, grouping user queries by category (intent).
-Text Preprocessing: Applied tokenization, stemming, and TF-IDF vectorization to transform text into machine-readable form.
+- Text Preprocessing: Applied tokenization, stemming, and TF-IDF vectorization to transform text into machine-readable form.
-Model Training: Used Logistic Regression to classify user inputs into predefined intents.
+- Model Training: Used Logistic Regression to classify user inputs into predefined intents.
-User Interaction: Implemented Streamlit UI for a simple and engaging chat experience.
+- User Interaction: Implemented Streamlit UI for a simple and engaging chat experience.
-Voice Recognition: Integrated Google Speech-to-Text API for voice input.
+- Voice Recognition: Integrated Google Speech-to-Text API for voice input.
-Deployment: Hosted the chatbot on Streamlit Cloud for easy access.
+- Deployment: Hosted the chatbot on Streamlit Cloud for easy access.

 ## Learning Outcomes
  - NLP & Machine Learning – Implemented TF-IDF vectorization and Logistic Regression.